Kaboom242/quillquest-stories/Golemheart/Chapters-TheFirstMage/Archive/021/Chapter021-revision1.md

 Greta hesitated, clearly dreading what she might hear but recognizing her duty to understand the full scope of institutional betrayal.
 "Show us."

-She touched the tree again, and new voices filled the air—but these spoke with the calculated cruelty of people who believed themselves safe from accountability.
+Korren touched the tree again, and new voices filled the air—but these spoke with the calculated cruelty of people who believed themselves safe from accountability.

 "...these primitive practices will disappear within a generation if we're systematic about it.
 Remove the children for 'education,' disrupt the traditional gathering cycles, make sure the next generation associates their ancestors' ways with shame and backwardness..."